nzambonivergara/peanut-gallery/README.md

 ## Abstract

-The Popcorn Gallery is an application where the user can browse movies, search movies by title, and view more details about each movie, including, but not limited to, an overview, release date, revenue, and trailer.
+The Popcorn Gallery is a React built application where the user can browse movies, search movies by title, and view more details about each movie, including, but not limited to, an overview, release date, revenue, and trailer.

 ## Snapshots of Application